Frequently Asked Questions

 This refers to adults who are eligible for Medicaid under the Affordable Care Act expansion (income up to approximately 138% of the federal poverty level).

-- Children ages 18 or younger
+- Children aged 18 or younger

-- Individuals eligible for Medicare
+- People eligible for Medicare

 How is “medically frail” defined?